bryan-bar/terraform-provider-toolbox/docs/resources/external.md

 ### Optional

-- `enable` (Boolean) Allow user to skip running of external programs without needing to remove it from state
 - `query` (Map of String) A map of string values to pass to the external program as the query arguments.
 If not supplied, the program will receive an empty object as its input.
 - `working_dir` (String) Working directory of the program.
 If not supplied, the program will run in the current directory.